 - Reinstatement/Cancellation: If the student successfully meets the academic requirements set forth by the Committee while on probation, they will be removed from probation and return to regular financial aid eligibility.
 If the academic results required while on probation are not achieved, all forms of financial aid (institutional, federal, and state) will be cancelled for future terms.

 - Regaining eligibility after Cancellation: A student who has been cancelled for financial aid eligibility, but not academically dismissed will have to pay for the next term without any financial aid assistance.
 Such a student may petition the CFASAP committee to suspend the cancellation and reinstate financial aid eligibility after paying for one term on their own.
-A meeting with the Director of Financial Aid is advised before such an appeal is submitted.
+A meeting with the Dean of Financial Aid is advised before such an appeal is submitted.

 - Subsequent Cancellation: It may be possible for a student who was once cancelled to regain eligibility and subsequently return to a condition of cancellation.
 Only in unusual cases will a student be reinstated after a second cancellation.
 Third cancellations are always final.